Mastodon

 Prosecutors believe Trump knew his claims about the election were false.
 They present evidence that he was “notified repeatedly that his claims were untrue—often by the people on whom he relied for candid advice on important matters, and who were best positioned to know the facts—and he deliberately disregarded the truth.”

 The indictment cites numerous examples of acts that allegedly furthered the conspiracies.
-These acts were directed at state officials in Arizona, Georgia, Michigan, Pennsylvania, and Wisconsin; at Department of Justice officials; and at Vice President Pence.
+These acts were directed at state officials in Arizona, Georgia, Michigan, Pennsylvania, and Wisconsin; and at Vice President Pence.
 It also includes an allegation that Trump and his co-conspirators exploited the “violence and chaos at the Capitol” by trying to further delay the certification vote.
+The original indictment also alleged that other conspiratorial acts were directed at Department of Justice officials, but this allegation was removed in the superseding indictment.

 The Charges